junxit/us-congress-bills-112/bill.md

   - **(2)** the office of the Secretary.
 - **(b)** *Corrections* The Secretary or the Chief of the Forest Service may make any necessary correction to a clerical or typographical error in a map referred to in this Act.
 - **(c)** *Treatment* No map referred to in this Act shall be considered to be an attempt by the Federal Government to convey any State or private land.

-## § 8.
-Authorization of appropriations

-There are authorized to be appropriated such sums as are necessary to carry out this Act and the amendments made by this Act.